United Ancient Order of Druids: Australia and New Zealand

 Druid certificate for UAOD New-Zealand.

 A Druids Lodge was established in Melbourne in 1851.
 By 1877 a number of lodges existed in Adelaide: The Adelaide, The Sir James Fergusson, The Allied, The Peace Lodge, the Duke of Brunswick, the Duke of Leinster, the Prince of Wales, The Albert, The Royal and the Adelaide lodge, with a total of 862 members.

 A Druids Lodge was established in Wellington in 1879 as the Excelsior Lodge.
 Its members were drawn from many sectors of New Zealand society and the Wellington Grand Lodge, known as Druids’ Chambers, was their headquarters.
 Despite diminishing influence and a reduced membership in later years, the society remained a significant organisation until it closed in 1995.

 Germany

 In 1872, American Druids undertook the task to bring Druidism to the German empire.
 Joseph Hafky was in charge of charter several Lodges in Berlin, Bremerhaven and Stuttgart.

 Sweden, Denmark, Norway and Iceland

-As the implantation of druidic lodges in the German empire was a success, inspiring some northern European countries to create their own UAOD Grand Lodges: Sweden (1906), Denmark (1924), Norway (1935) and more recently Iceland (separated from Norway UAOD in February 23, 2023).
+As the implantation of druidic lodges in the German empire was a success, inspiring some northern European countries to create their own UAOD Grand Lodges: Sweden (1906), Denmark (1924), Norway (1935) and more recently Iceland (separated from Norway UAOD on February 23, 2023).